 He soon had epic matches with Danny Hodge of Oklahoma, and in Tampa, Florida helped launch the career of many such as Hulk Hogan, Paul Orndorff, Lex Luger, B. Brian Blair, Steve Keirn, and Ron Simmons.

 A recommended read: Hiro Matsuda: The Man Who Broke Hulk Hogan’s Leg!

 The Controversial International Heavyweight Title

-On August 27, 1958, in Los Angeles, California, Rikidozan challenged Lou Thesz for his International Heavyweight title and defeated him by disqualification.
+On August 27th, 1958, in Los Angeles, California, Rikidozan challenged Lou Thesz for his International Heavyweight title and finally defeated him, although by disqualification.
 The match was billed a "non-title" match, so the belt did not change hands.

 Japan Wrestling Association Recovers After Several Tours

 Despite several rocky years, Rikidozan, after several successful "World Tournaments" and "International Leagues," completed the Riki Sports palace on July 30th, 1961.
 It was built to resemble the Honolulu Civic Auditorium and would be the new venue for TV wrestling.

 The magnificent facility was also equipped with 12 bowling alleys, a sauna, and a restaurant.
 "As his wrestling days drew to a close, Rikidozan had many other businesses, including a luxury apartment rental business, a night club, and he presented a grand plan for a golf course to the press."